 I create the lemon butter recipe and then lift the skin of the breasts gently and place some of it under the skin.
 The remaining mixture is rubbed all over the outside.
+Sprinkle some celery salt or lemon seasoning as well!
 Marinate for about 30 minutes or so (not longer as the acidity from the lemon juice can dry your chicken out).

-Remember, as soon as your chicken hits the oven, turn the oven down to 375 degrees.
-The reason we do this is to allow the oven to cook the chicken at a higher temperature for just a short amount of time.
+Place the chicken in a shallow pan or roasting pan and remember, as soon as it hits the oven, turn the oven down to 375°F. The reason we do this is to allow the oven to cook the chicken at a higher temperature for just a short amount of time.
 This helps to seal in the juices and crisp up the skin right away!

 How Long to Roast A Chicken

 When you roast a chicken, cooking times are imperative.
 Depending on the size of your chicken, cooking times can vary so I highly recommend using a thermometer!